tempus-app/tempus/docs/frontend/Contributing.md

 ## Adding a Shell/Creating a route

 A shell component is used for routing and is crucial when setting up routes for a collection of new pages.
 Currently we have an overall shell that handles routes for all views.
 Then we have to subshells that handles routing for the signup flow (found under `libs/client/onboarding-client/signup/shell`), the business owner views (found under `libs/client/onboarding-client/business-owner/shell` ), and the resource views (found under `libs/client/onboarding-client/resource/shell`).
 To add a shell it is identical to creating a library with the name being shell and the directory path differing (as described above).
 However, there is a bit of configuration to be done within the library.
 Once the shell is generated, generate an angular component also called shell as described in the above section `Adding an angular component`.
 In the module file, the routes have to be setup.
 The module file can be found by browsing under the directory and searching for a file that matches the pattern `<lib-name>-feature-shell.module.ts`.
-In that file setup, first setup the file as follows.
+In that file, first setup the file as follows.

 ```
 import { NgModule } from '@angular/core';